ericgj/d3-slides/Readme.md

 ## The slide model

-  What this library does is transform a declarative model of how slide layers progress, into the actual slide (DOM) elements, with methods for stepping forward and back, and auto-playing.

   It is not intended to be a general purpose tool for building slide decks, but for a particular kind of slide deck and to fit within a particular toolchain.